Skip to main content

 From the previous section you know that there is a merge conflict between the upstream main branch and your feature branch.
 Before you can resolve this conflict you will need to get the changes from the upstream main branch into your local and origin main branches.

-The process you learned for synchronizing with the upstream in Chapter 4 (Section 4.4 and Section 4.5) will copy the changes in the upstream main branch into your local and origin main branches.
+The process you learned for synchronizing with the upstream in Chapter 4 Staying Synchronized with the Upstream (Section 4.4 Pulling the Upstream main Branch and Section 4.5 Pushing main to Your Origin) will copy the changes in the upstream main branch into your local and origin main branches.
 This process is illustrated in Figure 5.3.1.

 Using pull and push to synchronize the local and origin main branches with the upstream main branch.